Toward Robust Autotuning of Noisy Quantum Dot Devices: Results

 \subsection{Robust state classification}

-To determine how the considered noise types affect the performance of the DSE classifier, we modify the simulation with each type of noise individually and evaluate models trained with that data on the experimental test dataset.
-For initial testing, we optimize a CNN architecture defining the simplistic model used for state recognition on noiseless data using the Keras Tuner API~\cite{omalley2019kerastuner} (see Appendix~\ref{si:ml} for details about the various model architectures).
+To determine how the considered noise types affect the performance of the DSE classifier, we modify the simulation with each type of noise individually and evaluate models trained with that data on the experimental holdout dataset.
+For initial testing, we optimize a CNN architecture defining the simplistic model used for state recognition on simulated noiseless data using the Keras Tuner API~\cite{omalley2019kerastuner} (see Appendix~\ref{si:ml} for additional information).

 Figure~\ref{fig:samplesim_boxplot}(b) summarizes the results of these tests.
-As a baseline, we include the $52.3(5.1)\,\%$~\footnote{We use a notation value(uncertainty) to express uncertainties, for example $1.5(6)\ {\rm cm}$ would be interpreted as $(1.5\pm0.6)~{\rm cm}$.
-All uncertainties herein reflect the uncorrelated combination of single-standard deviation statistical and systematic uncertainties.} test accuracy for models trained on simulated data without noise added.
-As expected, the high classification accuracy of $93.6(9)\,\%$ achieved during training drops significantly when the models are used to classify noisy experimental images.
+As a benchmark, we include the $48.7(5.5)\,\%$ test accuracy for models trained on simulated data without noise added (box plot A in Fig.\ref{fig:samplesim_boxplot}(b)).
+As expected, the high validation accuracy of $93.6(9)\,\%$ achieved during training drops significantly when the models are tested on experimental images.
 Previous work suggests that some data processing techniques used to help suppress experimental noise might help with the performance~\cite{Zwolak20-AQD}.
 Our analysis confirms that preprocessing of experimental data, as suggested in Ref.~\cite{Zwolak20-AQD}, improves the average accuracy and reduces the variance between models.
-However, the observed accuracy of $59.7(3.1)\,\%$ (box plot A$_{\mathrm{proc}}$) on the experimental dataset is still much lower than necessary for reliable state assessment.
+However, the observed accuracy of $51.9(3.6)\,\%$ (box plot A$_{\mathrm{proc}}$) on the experimental holdout dataset is still much lower than necessary for reliable state assessment.